 - For a poor responder who has had multiple IVF stimulation prior can use Chinese herbs in preparation and during stimulation.

 - Strong emphasis on Acupuncture support prior to IVF.
-We suggest 3 months of contineous acupuncture and Chinese herbal medicine
+We suggest 3 months of continuous acupuncture and Chinese herbal medicine

 - Ongoing support through pregnancy and beyond

-Should you have any queries or want to make an appointment to see our fertility acupuncture experts Dr.Richard Zeng and team, please feel free to contact us or call:
+Should you have any queries or want to make an appointment to see our acupuncture team for your fertility or IVF support, please feel free to contact us or call:

 Ringwood clinic: 03 8802 1519